ZaneLesley/NCATrak-Mock-System/NCA-Trak-Mock-Workflow.md

 **_DO NOT PUSH TO MAIN._**

-Ensure you are working on ur own branch **PER FEATURE** we should have a lot more than 5 branches, each feature should have its own branch.
-Here is a useful [guide](https://www.w3schools.com/git/git_branch.asp?remote=github) if you don't completetly understand branching in git.
+Ensure you are working on your own branch **PER FEATURE** we should have a lot more than 5 branches, each feature should have its own branch.
+Here is a useful [guide](https://www.w3schools.com/git/git_branch.asp?remote=github) if you don't completely understand branching in git.

 ## Code